 The bishop asked the Jesuits to operate the school and the first president arrived in Omaha in late 1877; the school opened on Sept.
 2, 1878, to 120 students.
 Bishop O’Connor in 1879 surrendered his trust to the Jesuits, who incorporated the University under Nebraska law.

 Edward and Mary Lucretia’s generosity is credited with establishing Creighton College, while John and Sarah Emily’s philanthropy enlarged it to a five-school university.
-Today, Creighton University consists of nine schools and colleges:
+Today, Creighton University consists of the main campus in Omaha, a health sciences campus in Phoenix, a satellite nursing campus in Hastings, Nebraska, online and partnership educational programs, and nine schools and colleges:

 - College of Arts and Sciences (1878)

 - School of Law (1904)